 Practice what you've learned by taking your stroke to your top speed with a set from one of the best coaches and one of the best swimmers in the world!
 Hold on to your form while having the opportunity to challenge yourself.

-Take a photo with Brett and Bruno, get autographs, and ALL PARTICIPANTS receive a FREE Fitter and Faster Collector’s Bag Tag for each day they are at the camp.
+Take a photo with Brett and Roland, get autographs, and ALL PARTICIPANTS receive a FREE Fitter and Faster Collector’s Bag Tag for each day they are at the camp.
 Collect all 37 and trade with your friends!